Astrov003/ytuploader-api/README.md

 5. Run script and login to your channel.
 Token will be created.
 Close browser, and run script again to upload the video.

+This documentation needs to be updated, and it is a work in progress.

 Source Code:
 https://github.com/Astrov003/ytuploader-api